 Best for: Collectors, kids who like to organize, and anyone unsure where to start

-This is the best overall pick on this list because it is affordable, versatile, and not tied to a single gimmick.
+This is the best overall pick on this list because it is versatile and not tied to a single gimmick.
 Some 5 year olds do not want a dinosaur to do anything.
 They want to know what it is, where it goes, and what it eats, then line it up next to the others.

 Worth knowing: a few parents mentioned a strong plastic smell straight out of the box, with one suggesting airing it out for a week before gifting.
 The little plastic trees also do not stand up well on their own, and once a kid dumps all 17 pieces out, fitting everything back into the case is a tight squeeze.